jordanml7/coffebot_proj/README.md

 # The Rise and Fall of Coffeebot
 ## Jordan Lueck and Marlow Fawn

-This workspace contains two main codes:

-	The single floor coffee retrieval code, found in `coffeebot`.

-	The combined multi-floor coffee retrieval code, found in `multifloor_coffeebot`.
+This workspace contains two main codes: the single floor coffee retrieval code, found in `coffeebot` and the combined multi-floor coffee retrieval code, found in `multifloor_coffeebot`.

 Also included are all relevant launch files, in `coffeebot_launch`, and `prelim_tests`, which contain the code for early stage testing of various functionalities.
 Descriptions of how to install the code and run each division can be found below.